Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

 ### Extra XP

 The Storyteller may grant extra xp (+2 each) for roleplay.
-All player characters receive this bonus--while one character may initiate it, it is a shared and cooperative experience to bring that about.
+All player characters receive this bonus—while one character may initiate it, it is a shared and cooperative experience to bring that about.

 -   Reaching a milestone in a player character’s personal story.